-You are to complete this coursework alone; you may not consult with other students in the course (or other people who are not taking the course) about what algorithm to use or how to write your code.
+This coursework is an individual coursework.
+You are to complete it alone; you may not consult with other students in the course (or with other people who are not taking the course) about what algorithm to use or how to write your code.
+You may not look at other students' code (from this year or past years), nor show them yours.
 You are free to read reference materials found on the Internet (and any other reference materials).